kstep/graphicsmagick/README.txt

   that it will only rasterize one page of a multi-page document.

-  Ghostscript (release 7.0 and later) may optionally install a library (libgs).
+  Ghostscript (release 7.0 and later) may optionally install a library (libgs) under Linux.
 If this library is installed, GraphicsMagick may be configured to use it.
+We do **NOT** recommend using this library under Unix type systems.
+The Ghostscript library does not support concurrency since only one instance of the interpreter is available.
+  Unix systems will obtain better performance from executing Ghostscript as an external process since then multiple interpreters may execute at once on multiple CPU cores.

-Note that Ghostscript provides its own modified version of libjpeg and that symbols from this libjpeg may be confused with symbols with the stand-alone libjpeg.
-If conflicts cause JPEG to fail (JPEG returns an error regarding expected structure sizes), it may be necessary to use Ghostscript's copy of libjpeg for GraphicsMagick, and all delegate libraries which depend on libjpeg, or convince Ghostscript to build against an unmodified installed JPEG library (and loose compatibility with some Postscript files).
+  Ghostscript provides its own modified version of libjpeg and libJasper while GraphicsMagick will be using these libraries as provided with the system.
+If Ghostscript is not using the same libraries, then identically named symbols may be used from the wrong code, causing confusion or a program crash.
+If conflicts cause JPEG to fail (JPEG returns an error regarding expected structure sizes), it may be necessary to use Ghostscript's copy of libjpeg for GraphicsMagick, and all delegate libraries which depend on libjpeg, or convince Ghostscript to build against an unmodified installed JPEG library (and lose compatibility with some Postscript files).

 * GraphicsMagick requires hp2xx available from